Home Safety for People with Disabilities

 Handrails should also extend beyond the top and bottom of the staircase to offer support when getting on and off the last step.
 For staircases that are extremely wide, it might help to install an additional handrail in the center of the staircase.

-You should also make sure that all staircases in your home are adequately lit and that lighting does not create glare or shadows on the steps.
 Always keep your stairways clear of obstructions.
 Exterior steps, that endure the elements, should always be kept clear of ice, snow, leaves, etc. You should check them periodically for cracks or lose bricks, cement, or stone.
 If there are toddlers or young children in your home, use safety gates at the bottom and top of the staircases.
 If you are having someone install a new staircase, pay close attention to tread (width of step) and riser (height of step) dimensions.
 Risers should not exceed 7 inches and the tread should be wide enough so that your foot does not extend over the edge of the step.

 Avoid placing throw rugs at the bottom of staircases because they can present a tripping hazard.
 If, however, you must use them, you can make them safer by securing them with carpet tape and skid- resistant backing.